Ephigenia/circleboard/README.md

-Circleboard

-Circleboard is a dashboard which displays the latest builds of projects automatically tested on [CircleCi](https://circleci.com/).
+Circleboard is a dashboard which displays the latest builds of projects automatically tested on [Circle CI](https://circleci.com/).
 It is designed to be leightweight and easy to install.

 It’s based on a server written in node which periodically requests the circleci status api using a status api key and sends the results to the frontend over a opened socket.io connection.
 The frontend which is written in pure javascript will then update the build status views.

 ## Demo

-There’s demo of the circle ci status board running on heroku: [http://circleboard.herokuapp.com/](http://circleboard.herokuapp.com/)
+There’s demo running on heroku: [http://circleboard.herokuapp.com/](http://circleboard.herokuapp.com/)

 <img src="https://raw.github.com/foobugs/circleboard/master/screenshot.jpg" alt="demo screenshot" />